mattyoung101/slingshot/docs/config.md

 # multi-file projects, so it's very important that this is correct and kept up to date.
 includeDirs:
   - "rtl"
+  # ... any other RTL source directories here ...
 ```

 If Slingshot is not behaving correctly, see the troubleshooting steps in the main README.
 I expect